mascaldotfr/CoRT/README.md

 * shared urls are long, this could be fixed by using an url shortener api, but free plans may be quickly limit rated and they're not permanent.
-I don't want to have a database server, since it then would require a separate server and a domain, and could go down like regnumsentinel.
+I don't want to have a database server, since it then would require a separate server and a domain for such a feature, that could go down like regnumsentinel.

 ## Setting a local webserver